DR Concert Hall

 At the same time, the book places DR Concert Hall within the broader story of Copenhagen, Ørestad, and the development of modern cultural architecture in the 21st century.

-Editors: Kristoffer Lindhardt Weiss and Candela Bartoli
+Editor: Kristoffer Lindhardt Weiss & Candela Bartoli

 The first major book on DR Concert Hall – one of Denmark’s most distinctive cultural buildings and an international icon of contemporary architecture.